What Makes Looped Transformers Perform Better Than Non-Recursive Ones: What Makes Looped Transformers Perform Better

 where $\Phi = I - \eta H_{\text{Valley}}$ with a learning rate $\eta$, and $\{\lambda_i\}$ is the spectrum of valley Hessian $H_{\text{Valley}}$. \end{theorem}

-Theorem \ref{theorem:cumulative_force_quadratic} establishes a relationship between the potential cumulative force on the river parameters and the valley's geometry, as encoded in the eigenvalues $\lambda_i$.
-The theorem indicates that this force is dominated by the flattest directions within the valley subspace.
+Theorem \ref{theorem:cumulative_force_quadratic} characterizes the cumulative force, defined as the aggregated projection of valley dynamics onto the river subspace that drives the river updates over $K$ steps.
+This theorem establishes the relationship between the potential/maximal magnitude of this driving force and the valley's geometry, as encoded in its eigenvalues $\lambda_i$.
+Specifically, the results indicate that the force is determined by the nuclear norm of the inverse Hessian, scaled by the valley dimension.